Advantages Of Using UUIDs

 I started switching over to UUIDs in 2019 and would never choose to go back.
 When I have to go back to old projects that use integers, all the hasstles come back to me, so I thought I'd make this post to record of all them as they come to me.

-When you use auto-incrementing integers for your unique IDs, you feel that you have to immediately save an object to the database before returning it so that it is "complete" and has it's ID.
-When you use UUIDs, you know that you have a unique identifier without having to save to the database, so you can choose to return it immediately without saving to the database.
-This comes to mind most noticeably when I'm dealing with creating a lot of objects and I would rather save them all to the database at once.
-You can get around this by adding more functions, perhaps a create() and a createMultiple() etc, but I prefer just to have one create() method and then choose what to do with the created objects, from the controller.
+When one uses auto-incrementing integers for unique identifiers, one needs to immediately save an object to the database before returning it, so that it can have its ID.
+When one uses UUIDs, one knows the unique identifier without having to save to the database first, so one can choose to return it immediately without saving to the database.
+This is most useful when one is mass creating a lot of different objects and one would rather save them all to the database in a a few bulk insert statements using a multi-query (package helper).
+This can save a lot of time.

-For me, the ideal solution if you want to have "soft deletes" is to create separate tables for your "deleted" data.
-This keeps it away from the data you really care about, and can actually boost performance.
+For me, the ideal solution if you want to have "soft deletes" or "soft archiving" is to create separate tables for your "deleted" or archived data.
+This keeps it away from the data you really care about, and can boost performance (shorter table scans on the "active" data).
 Best of all, you can keep your referential integrity.
 Since you use UUIDs instead of auto incrementing integers, there is no "gap" or fragmentation in your primary key that might be taken at a later date (such as if your auto increment resets from a reboot).
 If you used integers, then there is a high chance that you could have a conflict and will have to put in a lot more effort ensuring that moving rows between your active and deleted tables does not have issues.

 Mistakes Become Obvious (Same IDs on Different Tables)